Solid Tumor Panel – now including microsatellite instability (MSI) analysis

-The Sema4 Solid Tumor Panel uses next-generation sequencing (NGS) technology to detect actionable mutations in solid tumor cancers, including lung cancer, colorectal cancer, skin cancer (melanoma), breast cancer, brain cancer, and thyroid cancer.
-It delivers highly accurate insight into the genomic profiles of solid tumors.
+The Sema4 Solid Tumor Panel uses next-generation sequencing (NGS) technology to detect actionable somatic mutations in solid tumors.
 The Solid Tumor Panel is >99% sensitive and specific when compared against a series of cases with known or previously-tested mutations by other NGS methods.

 The Solid Tumor Panel analyzes 161 of the most relevant cancer driver genes for clinically significant mutations, including